This post may contain affiliate links. Please read our disclosure policy.

 Your granola is done baking when you say it is!
 I like to let mine bake until it becomes really fragrant, which signals that the nuts, seeds, oats, and coconut have browned.

-After the granola is done baking, let it cool (for clusters!)
+After baking, let it cool

 Your granola is done baking, and you've mixed in your choice of dried fruit.
 It's ready to eat, right?

 Not just yet!
-You want to let the granola cool right there in the pan.
+You want to let the granola cool completely right there in the pan.
 The sugars solidify and the granola clumps in the most lovely way.

 Once it's cool to the touch, you'll break it up into irregular clumps.
 This is the step that separates okay granola from the best gluten free granola!